-Step 6: Contract Negotiations: As part of the review process, the review team, the SOURCEWISE Advisory Council and the Board of Directors may require modifications or revisions to a proposal.
-This assures that all necessary program requirements are covered before the contract is signed.

-Step 7: Service Begins: This is the date on which funded services begin and the date for beginning program monitoring and evaluation.
+- Step10 Contract Negotiations: As part of the review process, the evaluation committee and the Board of Directors may require modifications or revisions to a proposal.
+This assures that all necessary program requirements are covered before the contract is signed. - Step 11 Service Begins: This is the date on which funded services begin and the date for beginning program monitoring and evaluation.